awaismohammad23/Building-A-TCP-Server-in-GOlang/README.md

 ```console
 telnet localhost 3000
 ```
-This will create a connection between the server and a cliend.
+This will create a connection between the server and a client.
 You can add as many clients as you can using this.